shlomif/my-real-person-fan-fiction/README.md

 upon me, and gave me hard tests and unfair grades.
 It destroyed my self-esteem, harmed my health, made me maniacal, put me on antipsychotics which harmed my health further, and taught me little of lasting value.
-Despite paying I didn't enjoy it, and only did it to get the diploma, so i can get a more lucrative job later on.
+Despite paying I didn't enjoy it, and only did it to get the diploma, so I can get a more lucrative job later on.

 Paying and getting paid made the experience worse.
 This is the curse of